Swanson-Hysell-Group/2025_Ordovician_review/README.md

 ## Contents

 This repository contains Jupyter notebooks that were used to conduct data analysis and develop data visualizations.
 These notebooks are linked to below.
 Each notebook used a Python 3.10 kernel with packages as listed in the [pygplates_py310.yml](code/pygplates_py310.yml) file.
+The code in the paleogeography notebooks also relies on pygplates which is imported from a local user specified path (`pygplates_0.36.0_py39_Darwin-x86_64` was used).

 ### [paleogeography_Gondwana.ipynb](code/paleogeography_Gondwana.ipynb)